Controversies surrounding Silvio Berlusconi: Russia

-Berlusconi has a warm relationship with Vladimir Putin.
+Berlusconi had a warm relationship with Vladimir Putin.

 In November 2007 Italy's state-owned energy company Eni signed an agreement with Russian state-owned Gazprom to build the South Stream pipeline.
 Investigating Italian parliament members discovered that Central Energy Italian Gas Holding (CEIGH), a part of the Centrex Group, was to play a major role in the lucrative agreement.
 Bruno Mentasti-Granelli, a close friend of Berlusconi, owned 33 percent of CEIGH.
 Italian parliament blocked the contract and accused Berlusconi of having a personal interest in the Eni-Gazprom agreement.

 On 1 December 2010, Wikileaks leaked American state diplomatic cables showing that American officials voiced concerns over Berlusconi's extraordinary closeness to Putin, "including 'lavish gifts,' lucrative energy contracts and a 'shadowy' Russian-speaking Italian go-between".
 Diplomats consider him "to be the mouthpiece of Putin" in Europe.

 According to one of the leaked cables the Georgian ambassador in Rome has told to the American officials that Georgia believes Putin has promised Berlusconi a percentage of profits from any pipelines developed by Gazprom in coordination with Eni S.p.A.